Gabighz/Digital-Aristotle/README.md

-# Swansea-University-CS-chatbot
+# Digital-Aristotle

-The purpose of this project is to create a chatbot that will augment studying for Swansea University Computer Science students.
+The purpose of this project is to create a chatbot that will augment studying for Computer Science students.

 ## AIML